1284 The Statute of Rhuddlan

 1363 Owain Lawgoch

 Rhodri ap Gruffudd, the brother of Llywelyn ap Gruffudd, gave up his claims to the throne of Gwynedd and moved to live at Tatsfield in the south-east of England.
 His grandson, Owain ap Tomas - or Owain Lawgoch as he would become known - was not happy with this situation, however.
-Owain had spent much of his childhood living in France under the protection of the king, Charles V, but when his father, Rhodri, died in 1363, he was intent on claiming his inheritance.
+Owain had spent much of his childhood living in France under the protection of the king, Charles V, but when his father, Tomas, died in 1363, he was intent on claiming his inheritance.
 He eventually became a distinguished soldier fighting for Charles against Edward III of England in the Hundred Years War.

 1369/1372 Tywysog Cymru